valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 - Scenarios
     - VRF to Global NVI NAT
     - Global to VRF NVI NAT
-    - VRF to VRF NVI NAt
+    - VRF to VRF NVI NAT

 NAT operation with VRFs in Cisco IOS and IOS-XE are implemented using different software constructs.